nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## 1. Quick Start

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure you have Java `17` or above installed in your computer.

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W08-3/tp/releases).